ampache/ampache.org-docs/docs/docs/themes.md

 ##### ID and Class Attributes

 Some icons will also provide an ID or Class attribute that will be assigned to the image's tag.
-If none is provided, then for SVGs by default the `id` attribute is set to **icon-name**, and the `class` attribute is set to **icon**.
-PNGs do not get a default value.
+For SVGs no `id` is set unless one is passed, and the `class` defaults to `icon icon-<name>` — so `get_icon('play')` renders `class="icon icon-play"`, giving you both a hook for every icon and one for that specific icon.
+PNGs get neither attribute unless it is passed.

 ##### Material Symbols